 And be sure to read our big guide to how to get the most out of Chase Ultimate Rewards points.

 But if you think meeting the $4,000 spending requirement in 3 months is a stretch, or you’re not used to paying an annual fee on a card, don’t get caught up in the excitement.
 It is a credit card after all.
-There will be other deals, and it’s best to wait until you’re sure you can handle earning the upfront rewards.
+There will be other deals, and it’s best to wait until you’re sure you can handle the requirements.

 Follow @MileCards on Twitter for the latest updates and new offers

 Foreign Transaction Fee Waived

 Points Can Transfer to Airline Miles ?

 Leave a comment below -- we'll reply shortly -- no need to use your real name.
 Or, use the email form at the top of the page for private advice.

 "These responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered."

 Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 $1,000 toward travel or transfer to United, Southwest, and more.